Hamzawp/AerialTect/README.md

 - `FRCNN_Implementation.ipynb`: Implementation of the Faster R-CNN model.
 - `Ensemble_Implementation.ipynb`: Combining predictions from multiple models using ensemble methods.
 - `Testing.ipynb`: For testing and evaluating the models.
+- `Playground.ipynb`: To have a fun and experience on models.

 ---